16 Shopify Pros and Cons Reviewed

 3. Is it safe to make payments through Shopify?

 Yes, since Shopify has a built-in payment gateway.
-This means that all transactions have a high level of protection and are verified before each payment.
+This means that all transactions have high protection and are verified before each payment.

 4. Is Shopify right for me if I plan to expand my business in the future?